Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

  ```

  You'll notice that I use the class MyModel in the code.
 This is a custom version of tf.Keras.Model that allows me
  to train the model the way I want.
-In particular, it allows me to check whether there exists an already trained model,
+In particular, it allows me to check whether there exists a saved model,
  in which case it simply loads it.
-Otherwise, it goes to the training of the two dense layer I have added on top of the bert layer
+Otherwise, it goes to the training of the two dense layers (and only them) I have added on top of the bert layer
  by freezing the bert layer.
 Then it goes to fine tuning where I unfreeze the bert layer and train the whole model for a small
  number of epoch.